AduAyomide/HR-ATTRITION/README.md

 This project taught me the importance of data storytelling—connecting numbers to actionable insights.
 An instance of this could be tailoring retention programs for specific demographics.

 I further developed my technical skills with the aid of Microsoft Excel (focused on Pivot Tables and Charts) to design an intuitive and effective dashboard, ensuring each element supports decision-making.

-A big thank you to Digital Fortress Institute and my amazing instructor, Favour Atane, for her mentorship and encouragement.
-I look forward to this exciting journey!